SmallImprovements/react-redux-composable-list/docs/features/Select.md

 ## Enhancer Components

 The Row component, when using the `withSelectables` enhancement, becomes an [Enhancer Component](/docs/recipes/Consumer.md) that wraps the library API and alters the Select enhancement state.
+When using `withSelectables` the Row component automatically becomes selectable.